johandebeurs/alfred-mstodo-workflow/README.md

 ### In sync

-The workflow stays in sync with Wunderlist, so your lists and tasks will be up-to-date and searchable.
+The workflow stays in sync with Microsoft ToDo, so your lists and tasks will be up-to-date and searchable.
 The due and upcoming screens will sync (or wait for the already-running sync) *before showing results* to make sure that everything is up-to-date.
 A notification is displayed if there is something to sync so that you're not waiting around too long without any feedback.

 Editing tasks
 -------------